KiltedCode/khandaria-campaign/sessions/2023/2023-01-19-trail-with-purple.md

 purple man picks up that doesn't speak good common
 `Halber` lets him join them
 as sitting around paldins unhappy and asking for something from `Halber` to do something
-`Cedric` cooks, but doesn't have quite the right seasonings for recipe
+`Caedric` cooks, but doesn't have quite the right seasonings for recipe
 `Halber` takes `Lucy` aside to find out what she did with dead at stone circle before
 seems she asked mice to do something to bodies